fscelliott/docsdonewell/_drafts/2025-05-20-ai-assisted-developer-advocate-blogging.md

 Here's a short video tour of how I've configured Claude with style guides and a knowledge base to automate some of my more formulaic developer advocate tutorials.
 This setup is aimed to help my client [Sensible](https://sensible-website.webflow.io/) meet a goal of publishing six AI-assisted blog posts this quarter.

-video:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5I0nG5c2Bc0?vq=720 frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Here's a recent example of a blog post written using this set up:
+Here's a recent example of a blog post published using this set up:

 [How to extract data from CMS 1500 forms with Sensible](http://sensible.so/blog/how-to-extract-data-from-cms-1500-forms-with-sensible)